ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/sleep.md

 ###### Deep sleep

 The core system clock is disabled.
-You can only the low-frequency clocks and retain RAM.
+You can only enable the low-frequency clocks and retain RAM.

 1. Wake-up sources - RTC, low power ticker or GPIO must wake up the MCU.
 1. Latency - The MCU must wake up within 10 ms.